mate-academy/jv-task-management-system/README.md

 3. Connect a repo to a folder with your Spring Boot project (see the instructions on GitHub);
 4. Setup checkstyle plugin in your project
-5. Setup CI process to run `mvn clean verify` command by adding a `.github/workflows/ci.yml` file
+5. Setup CI process to run the `mvn clean verify` command by adding a `.github/workflows/ci.yml` file
 6. The `master` (or `main`) branch is a base for your feature PullRequests.
-7. PRs should be merged there after review
+7. PRs should be merged thereafter review

 ## How to develop a feature

 1. `Pull` the latest `master`.
 2. Create a `your-feature-name` branch and `push` it to GitHub.
 3. Open a Pull Request (`PR`) from your branch to the `master` (`main`).
-4. Discuss branches and commits naming practices.
+4. Discuss branches and commit naming practices.
 Your branch, PR, and commit names should be consistent across the team.
 Example of PR names:
     - [DB]: prefix for liquibase scripts
-    - [API] for scripts with api changes
+    - [API] for scripts with API changes
-5. Do not use forks, work in single repo altogether!
+5. Do not use forks, work in a single repo altogether!
-6. Write your code, save it and push it to GitHub.
+6. Write your code, save it, and push it to GitHub.
 7. Ask your teammate to review and approve if everything is OK.
 8. If some fixes are required discuss the comments and repeat steps 5-7.
-9. Mentors will review your codebase everyday, but not PRs.
+9. Mentors will review your codebase every day, but not PRs.

 ## Coding